siddhantdubey/getdeletedtwitchvods/README.md

 streamer name: the exact streamer's name
 vod ID: The broadcast id can be found in the last part of the URL on twitchtracker.
 For example https://twitchtracker.com/hasanabi/streams/40383779998, the broadcast id is 40383779998.
 start timestamp: formatted like this (YYYY-MM-DD HH:MM:SS) in UTC time.
+if seconds are unknown, use -- for SS

 Credit to u/ForgotMyPassword_III for outlining the steps implemented in this script and to Geeken on twitch for showing that it is possible in the first place.